-In all cases where members are older than 35, have not belonged to a registered South African medical scheme or allowed a break in cover of more than three months (read the section about how we calculate the late-joiner penalty).
+In all cases where a member:

+- Is older than 35 - Has not been a member of a registered South African medical scheme - Had a break in cover of more than three months.
+(Read the section about how we calculate the late-joiner penalty.)